EtDu/gas-info-ws/README.md

 1) Setup Environment Variables:

 The server .env file --> `server/.env`:
-- PUBLIC_URL should be a domain like `https://mydomain.com` for production, use `http://localhost:3000` for dev, this points to the origin for requests, which is mostly the user's browser
+- PUBLIC_URL should be a domain like `https://mydomain.com` for production, use `http://localhost:3000` for dev, this points to the origin for requests, which is mostly the user's browser.

 ```
 ETHERSCAN_API_KEY=